 All this data can be exported onto a CSV file.

 The Rank Tracker feature on Ahrefs helps you keep track of a list of target keywords.
 Remember the keywords you entered while creating a new project on Ahrefs?
 This is where you can track the progress of those keywords in SERPs.

 In addition to this, you can also see how your rankings for a particular keyword progress over time through position history charts.
-In addition to these, Ahrefs also allows you to track your rankings in multiple locations (country level) both for desktop and mobile devices.
+Ahrefs also allows you to track your rankings in multiple locations (country level) both for desktop and mobile devices.